 Recently, the graffiti laws in Bogotá were relaxed to allow art (with permission from a building owner) everywhere but on historical landmarks, public structures (e.g. bridges), and on government buildings… the catalyst for the change was Canada’s very own Justin Bieber, who, under the watchful eye of city police, painted a maple leaf overtop a marijuana leaf on a public structure.

-This drew the ire of local artists and with it came a lot of attention and public scrutiny… especially since the Biebergate happened on the heels of an incident in 2011, when police shot 16-year-old graffiti artist Felipe Diego Becerra in the back while he was painting under a bridge and sparked a new graffiti fervor in the city that featured murals condoning the shooting; but, the eventual outcome in 2013 was relaxed graffiti laws.
+This drew the ire of local artists and with it came a lot of attention and public scrutiny… especially since the Biebergate happened on the heels of an incident in 2011 when police shot 16-year-old graffiti artist Felipe Diego Becerra in the back while he was painting under a bridge and sparked a new graffiti fervour in the city that featured murals condoning the shooting; but, the eventual outcome in 2013 was relaxed graffiti laws.

 As such, the city now draws a lot of street artists from around the world to Colombia to strut their stuff.